Who's the fastest growing demographic on Facebook? Older People.

 - Headline - Something short and quick to grab someone's attention.
 "Home Prices are Higher Than Ever" or something smooth like this in only one or two lines of text.

-- Link description - Will do directly underneath the headline and is designed to finish up the thought of the headline while giving a little more information and reinforcing your offer.
+- Link description - Will go directly underneath the headline and is designed to finish up the thought of the headline while giving a little more information and reinforcing your offer.

-- Call to Action Button - 9 different options.
+- Call to Action Button - There are 9 different options on Facebook.
 Just choose the most relevant toward your offer.

 We have more details in this webinar on how to run the ad through your business page.